 Step Four: Equitable Distribution

 In North Carolina, there is a strong presumption that the assets acquired during the marriage should be divided equally (50-50) among the spouses.
 The law presumes that an equal division is an equitable distribution.
-An unequal division is possible, however an unequal division is rarely granted in North Carolina.
-There are a multitude of facts which the court will consider when determining whether an unequal division of property is an equitable distribution, including the income, debts, and property of each spouse; support obligations from a prior marriage; length of marriage; age and health of each spouse; pension or retirements benefits which are not subject to division; contributions made to the acquisition of marital property; contributions by one spouse to advance the other’s education or career; the liquid or non-liquid nature of the property; the difficulty in evaluating a component of the property to be divided; and the tax consequences.
+An unequal division is possible, however, unequal division is not common.
+There is a multitude of facts which the court will consider when determining whether an unequal division of property is an equitable distribution, including the income, debts, and property of each spouse; support obligations from a prior marriage; length of the marriage; age and health of each spouse; pension or retirements benefits which are not subject to division; contributions made to the acquisition of marital property; contributions by one spouse to advance the other’s education or career; the liquid or non-liquid nature of the property; the difficulty in evaluating a component of the property to be divided; and the tax consequences.
 However, marital misconduct is not a factor that is to be considered in determining equitable distribution.

 There may be exceptions to the generalized foregoing rules specific to your case.
 Our divorce lawyers will adequately explain those exceptions to you in a manner you can understand.
 Our lawyers will also explain how those exceptions may impact your equitable distribution claim.

 If both you and your spouse agree to a property division, you have the legal right to avoid court for equitable distribution.
 A property agreement or separation agreement can be drawn up which will assure that your assets and debts will be distributed in the manner of your choice.
 However, if the property division is contested, you may need your attorney to file a temporary restraining order and permanent injunction to prevent the disappearance or conversion of the property prior to the court’s final equitable distribution judgment.

 Complex Property Division Case?
 Turn to an Experienced North Carolina Divorce Lawyer.